 Source: KFF.
 MEdicaid Waiver Tracker: Approved and Pending Section 1115 Waivers by State.
-September 20, 2021.
+January 14, 2025.
 Available here

-1 Federal statute defines an IMD as a hospital, nursing facility or other institution of more than 16 beds that is primarily engaged in providing diagnosis, treatment or care of persons with mental diseases, including medical attention, nursing care and related services.
-Source: Legal Information Institute (July 12, 2006).
-42 CFR 435.1009 - Institutionalized individuals.
-Cornell University Law School.
-Retrieved May 18, 2016, from https://www.law.cornell.edu/cfr/text/42/435.1009. • Growth in federal funding for addiction care.
+• Growth in federal funding for addiction care.
 In recent years, the Substance Abuse and Mental Health Services Administration (SAMHSA) has disbursed billions of dollars in grants to states to expand access to SUD services.
-Through its largest opioid-focused grants, alone, the State Targeted Response to the Opioid Crisis (STR), State Opioid Response (SOR) and Tribal Opioid Response (TOR) grants, SAMHSA has released billions of additional dollars to states and tribes in the past four years.9 While these resources are not considered adequate to address fully the gaps in the country's response to addiction, they represent an influx of funds that have prompted and allowed a deeper review of addiction care delivery in many states.
+Through its largest opioid-focused grants, alone, the State Targeted Response to the Opioid Crisis (STR), State Opioid Response (SOR) and Tribal Opioid Response (TOR) grants, SAMHSA has released billions of additional dollars to states and tribes in the past six years.9 While these resources are not considered adequate to address fully the gaps in the country's response to addiction, they represent an influx of funds that have prompted and allowed a deeper review of addiction care delivery in many states.

 - Continued growth in focus on parity.
-The Mental Health Parity and Addiction Equity Act (MHPAEA) generally prevents group health plans and health insurance issuers that provide mental health or substance use disorder (MH/SUD) benefits from imposing less favorable benefit limitations on those benefits than on medical/surgical benefits.10 In recent years, states have started increasing their oversight and enforcement of parity requirements, by enacting laws and using other tools, such as attestation requirements or market conduct exams.11 Most recently, the Consolidated Appropriations Act, 2021 amended MHPAEA and now requires group health plans and issuers of individual qualified health plans (QHPs) subject to parity that impose nonquantitative treatment limitations to conduct a comparative analysis of each such limitation.
+The Mental Health Parity and Addiction Equity Act (MHPAEA) generally prevents group health plans and health insurance issuers that provide mental health or substance use disorder (MH/SUD) benefits from imposing less favorable benefit limitations on those benefits than on medical/surgical benefits.10 In recent years, states have started increasing their oversight and enforcement of parity requirements, by enacting laws and using other tools, such as attestation requirements or market conduct exams.11 The Consolidated Appropriations Act, 2021 amended MHPAEA and now requires group health plans and issuers of individual qualified health plans (QHPs) subject to parity that impose nonquantitative treatment limitations to conduct a comparative analysis of each such limitation.
 The law also requires issuers and health plans to submit their comparative analysis upon request to their respective state or federal regulator.12 In some instances, regulators' reviews rely on The ASAM Criteria as part of assessing whether SUD services were provided in accordance with parity requirements.13 - Legal developments in the Wit case.
 In 2019, a federal court in California ruled in Wit v.
-United Behavioral Health (UBH).
-"UBH, one of the nation's largest claims administrators for fully insured and self-insured group health plans subject to ERISA, was required to make coverage determinations consistent with "generally accepted standards of care"-essentially standards that are evidence-based and informed by medical experts.
-The decision faulted UBH for, among other things, failing to make medical necessity determinations using clinical guidelines that are consistent with generally accepted medical standards, such as The ASAM Criteria for SUD treatment.14
+United Behavioral Health (UBH).^{III} UBH, one of the nation's largest claims administrators for fully insured and self-insured group health plans subject to ERISA, was required to make coverage determinations consistent with "generally accepted standards of care"-essentially standards that are evidence-based and informed by medical experts.
+The decision faulted UBH for, among other things, failing to make medical necessity determinations using clinical guidelines that are consistent with generally accepted medical standards, such as The ASAM Criteria for SUD treatment.5